tsutterley/gravity-toolkit/doc/source/user_guide/spatial.rst

 .. method:: object.update_dimensions()

-    Update the dimensions of the spatial object with new extents
+    Update the dimensions of the spatial object

 .. method:: object.update_mask()